 “After seeing the counselor twice, he told us, ‘You have three choices.
 You can separate for a period of time, file for divorce or keep on working,’” says Jody.
 “We were looking for someone to work with us on a specific plan for our marriage.
 Instead, we got a totally neutral counselor who didn’t seem to care whether or not our marriage survived.
 We weren’t neutral about wanting to save our marriage.
 He was."

 According to Dr. Willard Harley, psychologist and author of numerous books including the internationally best-selling book, His Needs, Her Needs, this is not unusual.

 During one woman’s first visit with a therapist, she specifically said that divorce was not an option.
-However, at the end of the session the therapist told her he thought she really should consider divorce.
-This was, although there was no violence in the marriage, simply love gone cold.
+However, at the end of the 50 minute-session, the therapist told her he thought she really should consider divorce.
+There was no violence in the marriage - simply love gone cold.

 “People who seek help from marriage counselors usually assume that the goal of therapy is saving the marriage,” says Harley.
 "Unfortunately, most marital therapists are specifically trained to be nondirective or neutral.
 They see themselves as someone couples can talk to, but not someone who will coach them into changes that will ultimately save their marriage.